Staff

 Dennis Ferguson joined Elk City UMC’s staff in September 2017.
 He works in maintenance and jokingly refers to himself as “The Chairman” as his primary duties are to set up chairs and tables for any and all functions at Elk City UMC.
 That keeps him pretty busy as there’s always something going on at church!
 Dennis married his wife, Jennifer, in 2007 and together they have four dogs “who are our kids and spoiled worse than any kid would be!”
 When he’s not working at the church, he’s working at Walmart.
 Dennis enjoys yard work, watching tv and movies and traveling when he gets the opportunity.
 Hebrews 10:36 is one of his favorite Bible verses: “You need to persevere so that when you have done the will of God, you will receive what he has promised.”

-Senior High Youth Leaders
+Senior High Youth Directors

 Kent & Traci Morgan